ubicomplab/rPPG-Toolbox/README.md

   <img src="./figures/bigsmall_ex1.gif" alt="Example Multi-Task Output From BigSmall." />
 </p>

+# :page_with_curl: Using Custom Data Splits and Custom File Lists

+Best model evaluation practices in rPPG deep learning involve training and validating a model on one dataset and then evaluating (testing) the performance on additional datasets (Eg. training on PURE and testing on UBFC).
+However in cases where users would like to define their own data splits (Eg. for intra-dataset cross validation), the following steps can be used to achieve this.
+Data splits used for training, validation, and testing are saved as .csv

 # :scroll: Citation
 If you find our [paper](https://arxiv.org/abs/2210.00716) or this toolbox useful for your research, please cite our work.